paultcochrane/blog-travis-ci-com/_posts/2014-04-11-fun-with-logs.md

 Emojis are great to [express your emotions](http://wynnnetherland.com/journal/putting-the-emote-in-remote-work) and to say things much shorter than with words.

 That should give us something for logs as well, shouldn't it?
-It's nice to parse web request log lines that show something like `status=500`, but how much better would it be if they said `status=:scream:`?
+It's nice to parse web request log lines that show something like `status=500`, but how much better would it be if they said `status=`:scream:?

 Or replace severity with emojis.
 Surely :cry: is easier to spot for your eyes than `WARN`, yes?